 While over 90% of native English speakers fulfill the GWAR by scoring 11 or higher on the WPE on their first attempt, over 50% of students for whom English is a second language score below 11 on their first attempt.
 Upper-division transfer students and International students are particularly challenged by this CSU graduation requirement.

 Exciting changes in the GWAR program are being implemented to help students satisfy the GWAR promptly and avoid delays in their graduation.
 The biggest change is that the WPE is being used as a diagnostic tool to place students in the most appropriate pathway to GWAR success.
-Effective Fall 2010, students are required to complete a GWAR path based on their WPE scores, and they are expected to satisfy the requirement in 1 year.
+Under the revised GWAR policy, students are required to complete a GWAR path based on their WPE scores, and they are expected to satisfy the requirement in 1 year from their first WPE attempt..
 You will find pathway details on the Students page.

 The Academic Requirements Report (ARR) now includes the GWAR pathways.
-When students take the WPE, their GWAR pathway is displayed in the ARR.
-This means that advisors can now quickly detemine where students are in their required GWAR pathway and help them progress through the pathway more promptly.
+When students take the WPE, their GWAR pathway is displayed in the ARR found on the drop-down menu on students' MyCSULB homepage .
+This means that advisors can now quickly detemine the remaining steps in students' GWAR pathway and help them progress through the pathway more promptly.

 Designated sections of English English 301B are offered through the College of Continuing and Professional Education (CCPE) for international students and returning non-matriculated students.
 These sections ensure that students with special GWAR needs have access to appropriate writing instruction.
-International students should contact the Lyndsay Green at Lyndsay.Green@csulb.edu for course schedules and registration instructions.
-Returning non-matriculated students should contact Lyndsay Green at Lyndsay.Green@csulb.edu for course schedules, registration instructions, and permits.
+The schedule for these special sections is available at GWAR Courses.
+International students register for these sections by phone at 562-985-5561 or in person at the registration window at the Foundation Building.
+Returning students should contact Linda Sarbo a Linda.Sarbo@csulb.edu for permits and registration instructions.